Our Essential Services

-In addition to this, there are many other providers that rent their networks and sometimes offer better rates than the Netzbetreiber.
-This selection is by no means exhaustive:
+In addition to this, there are providers that rent the networks and sometimes offer better rates than the Netzbetreiber.
+Some of the most popular are:

 The Internet in Germany

 As in most countries around the world, internet usage has increased significantly in Germany.
-Particularly, social media platforms have gained popularity and are increasingly used for marketing purposes.
+Social media platforms have gained popularity and are increasingly used for marketing purposes.

 High-Speed Internet Connections

 Over the past few years, broadband internet in Germany has become relatively cheap and easy to acquire.
-Internet junkies have profited from the intense competition on the German telecommunications market.
+Internet junkies have profited from intense competition in the German telecommunications market.